Sauropelta: Classification and systematics

 Since John Ostrom first described Sauropelta in 1970, it has been recognized as a member of the family Nodosauridae.
 The nodosaurids, along with the family Ankylosauridae, belong within the infraorder Ankylosauria.
 Nodosaurids are characterized by certain features of the skull, including the mandible (lower jaw), which curves downwards at the end.
 Overall, nodosaurids had narrower snouts than the ankylosaurids, and also lacked the heavy ankylosaurid tail clubs.
 Nodosaurids, like ankylosaurids, are found in North America, Asia, and Europe.

 While the systematics (evolutionary relationships) of nodosaurids have not been firmly established, the genera Sauropelta, Silvisaurus and Pawpawsaurus are sometimes considered to be basal to geologically younger nodosaurids like Panoplosaurus, Edmontonia, and Animantarx.
 In a 2001 analysis, Carpenter included the former three genera in a sister clade to a group containing the latter three, although he found that Panoplosaurus could belong to either clade, depending which taxa and characters were chosen.
+The phylogenetic results of Rivera-Sylva and colleagues in 2018 are below, showing the relationships of Sauropelta to other nodosaurids.